AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.7.md

 ### Light baking improvements

 - The light baker is now more stable and has been optimized to run faster on most scenes and hardware.
-See ~{ Baking with the Stingray baker }~.
+See [Baking with the built-in light baker](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=baking-with-the-built-in-light-baker).
 - You can now bake based on selection.
 After making a selection in your scene, open the **Light Baking** window (**Window > Lighting > Light Baking**) and click the new **Bake Selection** button to start a partial baking session.
-See ~{ Bake lightmaps }~.
+See [Bake lightmaps](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=bake-lightmaps).
 - Click **Clear** in the **Light Baking** window to quickly delete and unmap all lightmaps on disk.
 - You can now start a standalone baking session using a command-line prompt.
-For details, see ~{ Trigger lightmap baking from the command line }~.
+For details, see [Trigger lightmap baking from the command line](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=trigger-lightmap-baking-from-the-command-line).
 -	Beast is now deprecated.

 ### Tessellation support

 Tessellation can now be activated using the standard base material node.
 Use the **Tesselation Factor** input on the base node to control the tesselation factor of your surface.
 A lower value results in a less tessellation.
-See ~{ Create a tessellation material }~.
+See [Create a tessellation material](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=create-a-tessallation-material).

 ### Negative scale support

 Stingray shaders now support negative scale.
-See ~{ Assign a material to an object }~.
+See [Assign a material to an object](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=assign-a-material-to-an-obbject).

 ### Texture Manager updates